FaithScore: Fine-grained Evaluations of Hallucinations in Large Vision-Language Models: Estimating

 \subsection{Task and Settings}

-Suppose we have an image $I$ and a question $Q$ corresponding to the image and then feed them into an LVLM denoted as $\mathcal{M}$, and obtain the generated answer $A_i$.
+Suppose we have an image $I$ and a corresponding prompt $Q$.
+We then feed them into the LVLM denoted as $\mathcal{M}$, to obtain the generated answer $A$.
 Our objective is to design a scoring framework to estimate \ours\ $f$ based on the input prompt $Q$, the input image $I$, and the generated answer $A$.
-It is defined as: $f = \mathcal{F} (A, Q, I)$. $f$ is a real value ranging between 0 and 1.
+It is defined as: $s = \mathcal{F} (A, Q, I)$. $s$ is a scalar value ranging between 0.0 and 1.0.
 Notably, the devised evaluation method is reference-free and doesn't require a ground truth answer.